Diversity and Professionalism

-Your reaction might be to laugh it off, or to make (or think) snide remarks about political correctness or jokes about consent or what have you.
-You might think people just need to grow a thicker skin or learn to take a joke.
+Some people might think the recipient should laugh it off, or they may make (or think) snide remarks about political correctness or jokes about consent or what have you.
+They might think people just need to grow a thicker skin or learn to take a joke.

-However, the subject of your harassment (and that’s what your remarks and actions are, harassment, even if you decide you would classify them as jokes) is forced, by the nature of classes and campus life, to be around you.
-That can make them uncomfortable to the point of wanting to stay away, or focusing more on you than on what they are here to learn.
+Unfortunately, the subject of harassment (and that’s what these remarks and actions are, harassment, even if you decide you would classify them as jokes) is forced, by the nature of classes and campus life, to be around the harasser.
+That can make them uncomfortable to the point of wanting to stay away, or focusing more on the harasser than on what they are here to learn.
 That hurts their education.
-That is not okay at all: you have no right to steal their hard-won education away from them.
+That is not okay at all: the harasser has no right to steal their hard-won education away from them.
 And often the harm goes much deeper: it hurts them psychologically in subtle and long-standing ways.
 And that’s why these are not laughing matters.

 In light of recent reports about such issues on campus, Brown is taking additional steps to reduce this form of harm.
 Therefore, if I cannot appeal to your decency, intelligence, and collegiality, let me at least appeal to your self-interest.
 Do not mess around on this matter.
 It will not go well for you.

-However, I prefer that you think of this in positive terms.
+However, I prefer to think about this in positive terms.
 Your classmates are your colleagues.
 Someday you may be each others’ start-up partners or co-employees; one of you may even be the other’s interviewer or boss.
 So start treating one another like professionals, and I mean that in the best possible interpretation of that phrase.